 The food and nutrition situation remains fragile and subject to deterioration in case of shocks.
 According to the Food and Agriculture Organization (FAO), crop production in 2017 was severely affected by a prolonged dry spell, threatening food security for a large part of the country's population.
 The overall chronic undernutrition and micronutrient deficiencies across the country remain worrying.
 Although child undernutrition has steadily declined over the past decade, additional efforts are required to improve children's condition.
 According to the latest nutrition survey in 2012, stunting (low height compared to age) prevalence was reported at 28%, which is considered a “medium” public health concern by the World Health Organization (WHO).

-Recurrent natural disasters, ranging from extended droughts, severe flooding to occasional typhoons, compound the people’s vulnerabilities and need for humanitarian assistance.
+Recurrent natural disasters, ranging from extended droughts, severe flooding to occasional typhoons, compound people’s vulnerabilities and need for humanitarian assistance.

-Earlier in 2015, the Commission had released €200 000 in response to the summer floods, which affected various villages on the outskirts of the cities of south Hwanghae and north and south Hamgyong provinces.
+Earlier in 2015, the EU had released €200 000 in response to the summer floods, which affected various villages on the outskirts of the cities of south Hwanghae and north and south Hamgyong provinces.
 The funding supported the delivery of emergency shelter and household items whilst also ensuring good hygiene practices amongst the impacted communities.
 Similar assistance had also been provided in the wake of the floods in 2012 and 2013.

 In the previous funding cycle (2014-2015), a total of €72 000 had been provided to North Korea as part of a multi-country initiative on disaster preparedness across Asia.
-This action, implemented by the United Nations’ Food and Agriculture Organisation (FAO), aimed at increasing capacities for disaster risk reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness raising on core technical and institutional requirements.
+This action, implemented by the United Nations’ Food and Agriculture Organisation (FAO), aimed to increase capacities for disaster risk reduction (DRR) in agriculture, including the promotion of information sharing, the use of good farming practices and awareness raising on core technical and institutional requirements.